po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Stu_Click-Events/README.md

 ## Actual Behavior

-When a user clicks the "Generate Password" button, nothing happens.
+When a user single-clicks the "Generate Password" button, nothing happens.

 ## Steps to Reproduce the Problem